Drummss/InfloTechTest/README.md

 ### UserManagement.API
 I started here, creating an API for the front-end to consume.
 Something I that was part of workshopping at my previous work place was using the `TestContainers` library to do integration testing.
-The implementation here is somewhat simple, but I do believe that testing a running application, against real services (SQL Server only in this case) is invaluable.
+The implementation here is somewhat simple, but I do believe that testing a running application, against real-ish services (SQL Server only in this case) is invaluable.

 Better error handling and logging would be needed to make this API production ready.
 Typically, I would want to have a telemetry stack running that I could throw logs and analytics to (Prometheus/OpenTelemetry/Loki and Grafana).